 Following the pattern of our first year, each season has consisted of three Mainstage productions, one each in the fall, winter and spring with the final production entered as our entry into the Okanagan Zone Festival.
 Some years a Christmas production, often a pantomime, has been added to the season.
 Second Stage productions began in 2002, recognizing a need to provide a venue for play readings, and to provide new actors and directors with an opportunity to gain experience.
 In some years Shuswap Theatre has also sponsored a popular summer theatre program.
 Most recently we have been offering Youth Theatre programs which have proven very popular.
 In the last few years an Improv Group named Laughing Gas, has been formed, meeting twice a month and performing for the public a few times each year.

 While our current building has served us well, it is showing its age and will need replacement in the years to come.
-A dedicated committee has been meeting regularly for over two years to find a location and develop a plan for a new Community Theatre building in Salmon Arm.
-Stay tuned for news about this exciting endeavour.
+A dedicated committee has been meeting regularly for several years to find a location and develop a plan for a new Community Theatre building in Salmon Arm.
+In 2013, a new society called the Shuswap Society for Arts and Culture has been formed specifically for the task of fund raising for and erecting a performing arts centre which will be a new home for Shuswap Theatre as well as providing a venue for many other events.